ITReema/100DaysOfCode/Day63/README.md

 })();
 ```

-* Function expressions
+* Function expressions <br>
 A JavaScript function can also be defined using an expression.
-A function expression can be stored in a variable
+A function expression can be stored in a variable <br>
 **Example**
 ```
 var x = function (a, b) {return a * b};
 ```

-* The function() constructor
+* The function() constructor <br>
 JavaScript functions are defined with the function keyword.
-Functions can also be defined with a built-in JavaScript function constructor called Function().
+Functions can also be defined with a built-in JavaScript function constructor called Function(). <br>

 **Example**
 ```